ThisisDC/pc_remote_control/README.md

 # pc_remote_control

 A python script that allows you to control a computer remotely using the telegram API.

+You can use it on mainly for troll on friends PC.

+STEPS:
+-Create a link to the exe of the software and insert in startup folder.
+(You can reach it doing Win+R and write "shell:startup")
+-Open data.json and configure the software with your bot token, groupId.
+-Restart the pc and enjoy.